Black people are seriously underrepresented in both the vegan community and the travel community.

 Originally from Guinea in West Africa, Ly (pronounced "Lee") has lived in China for 13 years and speaks Chinese fluently.
 He's also extremely well traveled, especially in Africa and Asia.

-Check out his account for tips on traveling vegan in Japan, Thailand, Rwanda, Senegal and many other countries.
 Also be sure to read the caption under his photo embedded above, where he explains what it's like traveling the world as a Black African.

 This account is run by a vegan/pescatarian couple, both of whom are global vegan food connoisseurs.
 Jeremy (who is the vegan one) also has his own travel account, @jeremybythegram.
 They love to defy the stereotypes about what “Black people don’t do”, so look for them jet skiing, parasailing and enjoying other crazy adventures around the world, including in Turkey, Mexico, Brazil and Aruba.